 How to apply for a personal loan with LendingPoint

-Applying for prequalification on LendingPoint’s website is quick and easy.
+Applying for prequalification on LendingPoint’s website is simple.
 You’ll find out whether you prequalify and see any loan offers after you submit the application.
 To apply for prequalification, you’ll need to provide basic information about yourself.

 - Your name